 Scroll down for 20 items you should own by the time you're 30, plus where to shop key pieces.

 Frame Le Sylvie Straight-Leg Cropped Jeans (£245)

 We all remember the day of Britney Spears–inspired ultra-low-rise jeans.
-They had their moment in the sun, but as we mature and our bodies mature with us, they become a less and less viable option.
-Instead, reach for a pair of classic straight-leg jeans in a year-round suitable mid wash.
+They had their moment in the sun, but for a more lasting style reach for a pair of classic straight-leg jeans in a year-round suitable mid-wash.